erikj23/devops-aws/README.md

 # devops-aws

 When deployed, the website should show visual map of the architecture along with golden rule metrics.
-It should be able to be cloned by anyone, with minimal setup be up and running.
+It should be able to be cloned by anyone, and with minimal setup, be up and running.

 ## languages used
 - python